1. Background & Evolution

 Quality Control: Continuous QA program, including test exposures and monitor checks.

-o Images must be archived without alteration.
+Data Storage: o Images must be archived without alteration.

 o Secure storage in PACS/DICOM format.